justinmeiners/lisp-interpreter/README.md

 ### Philosophy

-- **Simple**: Languages can become very complicated and have too many fancy features.
-    This project doesn't aim to be an optimal, fully featured, or compliant Scheme implementation.
+- **Simple**: This project doesn't aim to be optimal, or fully standards compliant.
     It is just a robust foundation for scripting.
+    It is implemented as a recursive AST walker on the C stack.

     If you need more try [s7](https://ccrma.stanford.edu/software/snd/snd/s7.html) or [chicken](https://www.call-cc.org)